Foo54/SynthB/README.md

 Vocaloid Themed Balatro Mod by Foo54

 ## Content
-- 38 New Jokers!
+- 39 New Jokers!
-	- 15 Voicebanks
+	- 16 Voicebanks
-	- 32 Artists
+	- 33 Artists
 	- Links to all the songs
 - 4 New Editions!
 - 1 New Consumable Type
 	- 12 New cards based around tuning in UTAU
 - 1 New Spectral
 - 1 New Seal
+- 2 New Stickers
 - New Mechanic!
 	- Temperature: High temp increases stats of some cards, but go too high and face the consequences
 - Crossmod Content